-Every story starts somewhere and our travel history together starts on the 6th of June 2005 in an English village called Aylesbury at The Old Moat House pub now known as The Dog House Inn.
+Every story starts somewhere and ours start on the 6th of June 2005 in an English village called Aylesbury at The Old Moat House pub now known as The Dog House Inn.

 In May I left my job in Pretoria, South Africa to join my sister in Dublin, Ireland.
-Bestie since high school, Vanessa, met me at Dublin Airport together with her then-boyfriend-now-husband, Leander, and my sister, Elsie.
+A good school friend of mine, Vanessa, met me at Dublin Airport together with her then-boyfriend-now-husband, Leander, and my sister, Elsie.
 We spent some time together in Dublin and from there we went on a mini Irish road trip from coast to coast.

 IRELAND: EAST TO WEST IN THREE HOURS